baboundu81/AquaStation/README.md

 * Back end :
   * External SQL database on a server to periodicatly store pH and temperature values
   * PHP scripts to store and read data from the database
-* Frontend : Mobile application : multi-plateform application to get data on the server and adjust the settings of the station
+* Frontend : multi-plateform application to get data on the server and adjust the settings of the station

 ## Tools